asc-csa/Planck-Telescope-Data-Tutorial/README.md

 Sinon, vous pouvez simplement utiliser le code directement dans vos propres scripts Python.

-# Extracting Planck Space Telescope data - A Tutorial  (Le français précède)
+# Planck Space Telescope Data Tutorial

 ## About
 Planck is Europe's first mission to study the birth of the Universe.
 Planck was launched jointly with the Herschel Space Observatory aboard an Ariane 5 rocket, on May 14, 2009.
 The satellite is the most sensitive telescope ever designed to study the cosmic microwave background--the remnants of radiation from the Big Bang 13.8 billion years ago.
 Planck's detectors measure the temperature of this light, searching for regions that are slightly warmer or colder than the average.
 These small fluctuations in temperature, called anisotropies, provided the seeds for the formation of galaxies that exist today.